karanap86-stack/dubai-properties/README.md

+# 🚀 How to Update and Deploy

+1. Make your code changes locally.
+2. Commit your changes:
+	git add .
+	git commit -m "Describe your changes"
+3. Push to GitHub:
+	git push

+Netlify will automatically deploy your latest code.
+No manual deployment needed!

+For environment variables, use the Netlify dashboard (Site Settings > Environment Variables).

+Check Netlify for deployment status and logs if needed.
 # Dubai Properties - AI-Powered Real Estate Platform

 An advanced, mobile-friendly real estate lead generation platform with AI capabilities for Dubai and Abu Dhabi properties.
 Built with React, Tailwind CSS, and modern web technologies.